 In any case, this is a simple implementation step.
 Contact us to find the best solution for your specific needs.

-Hola servers need to be able to access videos on your site in order to generate video previews.
-If your videos are geo blocked, simply whitelist Hola servers to allow access.
+For production:, you should allow additional Hola Spark servers access to your geo blocked videos.
 The list of server IP addresses to whitelist can be found in your Hola Spark portal.

-You can configure how Hola Spark Video Previews are generated and how they are displayed.
+You can configure how Hola Spark Video Previews are generated, when they become active on the page, and how they are displayed.
+For the most up-to-date set of options, see login to your control panel

 Yes.
 Video Previews can either appear at the exact size of the existing thumbnail, or re-size automatically as follows: